 In a trip to new countries, food and drink can be so nice or so bad. the important thing is what we choose.

-In Iran, there is several type of restaurants.
-Iranian traditional food, fast foods, Arabic foods and international foods. also for drink, in Iran you just can find alcohol free drinks.
+In Iran, there are several types of restaurants.
+Iranian traditional food, fast foods, Arabic foods and international foods. also for a drink, in Iran, you just can find alcohol free drinks.

 Foods, you can find in Iran.

-Iran is tourist country and from so many years ago, Iranian culture is mixed with many countries. foods is one of the important thing in a culture. much more for Persian.
+Iran is tourist country and from so many years ago, Iranian culture is mixed with many countries. foods are one of the important things in a culture. much more for Persian.

 1. Chelow Kabab

-In the old bazaar tradition, the rice and accompaniments are served first, immediately followed by the kababs, which are brought to the table by the waiter, who holds several skewers in his left hand, and a piece of flat bread in his right.
-A skewer is placed directly on the rice and while holding the kabab down on the rice with the bread, the skewer is quickly pulled out.
-With the two most common kababs, barg and koobideh, two skewers are always served.
+In the old bazaar tradition, the rice and accompaniments are served first, immediately followed by the kababs, which are brought to the table by the waiter, who holds several skewers in his left hand, and a piece of flatbread in his right.
+A skewer is placed directly on the rice and while holding the kebab down on the rice with the bread, the skewer is quickly pulled out.
+With the two most common kebabs, barg and koobideh, two skewers are always served.
 In general, bazaar kabab restaurants only serve these two varieties, though there are exceptions.
-A combination of one barg and one koobideh is typically called a soltani, meaning “for the sultan”.
+A combination of one barg and one koobideh is typically called a Soltani, meaning “for the Sultan”.

 The traditional beverage of choice to accompany chelow kabab is doogh, a Persian sour yogurt drink, flavored with salt and mint, and sometimes made with carbonated water.